 AMVs beneath 500 hPa (Figs. 7b-f) generally show a less distinct minimum of VRMS differences, presumably due to lower vertical wind gradients at lower levels.
 The lowest mean VRMS differences are generally reached for the deepest layer that is shown, i.e. for 200 hPa.
 Averaging over these layers however leads to an increase of the wind speed bias that may not be desirable for data assimilation purposes.
-Thus, the choice of the optimal (appropriate) layer e.g. for data assimilation purposes is to some extend a trade-off between mean VRMS and bias.
+Thus, the choice of the optimal (appropriate) layer is to some extend a trade-off between mean VRMS and bias.

-The mean VRMS difference is systematically reduced by 0.2-0.4 m s-1 when AMVs are 304 305 assigned to a 100 hPa layer centered at their original height instead of a 10 hPa layer 306 centered at that height (upper part in Table 1).
+The mean VRMS difference is systematically reduced by 0.2-0.4 m s-1 when AMVs are assigned to a 100 hPa layer centered at their original height instead of a 10 hPa layer centered at that height (upper part in Table 1).
 Assigning such a layer also does not seem to lead to a significant increase of the wind speed bias.
-Table 1 also lists the mean VRMS and 307 308 bias difference for one subjectively chosen optimal layer for every panel of Fig. 7 (lower part in Table 1).
-150 and 200 hPa layers were not selected due to the increase of the wind speed 309 bias mentioned above.
-It is notable that these optimal layers are sometimes centered above 310 311 and sometimes beneath the original AMV height in contrast to the assumption of VB2009

-312 that layers beneath the AMV level are appropriate.
-The results in Fig. 7 suggest that a layer centered at the AMV height may be the best choice for all IR AMVs and for VIS and SWIR 313 AMVs above 799 hPa.
-Only for VIS and SWIR AMVs beneath 800 hPa, there is indication that 314 assigning a 100 hPa layer beneath the original AMV height is more appropriate as both the 315 mean VRMS and bias are reduced.
-For VIS AMVs beneath 800 hPa such a layer beneath the 316 317 original height even leads to lower VRMS differences than a layer at the original AMV height 318 while the wind speed bias is about the same.
-For SWIR AMVs beneath 800 hPa, mean VRMS 319 and bias for the layer beneath are comparable to the values for the layer centered at the 320 original AMV height.
+Table 1 also lists the mean VRMS and bias difference for one subjectively chosen optimal layer for every panel of Fig. 7 (lower part in Table 1).
+150 and 200 hPa layers were not selected due to the increase of the wind speed bias mentioned above.
+It is notable that these optimal layers are sometimes centered above and sometimes beneath the original AMV height in contrast to the assumption of VB2009 that layers beneath the AMV level are appropriate.
+The results in Fig. 7 suggest that a layer centered at the AMV height may be the best choice for all AMVs above 799 hPa.
+Only for VIS and SWIR AMVs beneath 800 hPa, there is indication that assigning a 100 hPa layer beneath the original AMV height is more appropriate as both the mean VRMS and bias are reduced.
+For VIS AMVs beneath 800 hPa, such a layer beneath the original height even leads to lower VRMS differences than a layer at the original AMV height while the wind speed bias is about the same.
+For SWIR AMVs beneath 800 hPa, mean VRMS and bias for the layer beneath are comparable to the values for the layer centered at the original AMV height.

-322 5.
-Discussion and summary
+5. Discussion and summary

-323 This study compares lower tropospheric AMV heights with airborne lidar cloud top observations, corrects AMV heights with these lidar cloud top observations and investigates 324 if AMVs rather represent winds in a layer instead of at a distinct level.
-The field campaign 325 T-PARC in the western North Pacific offered a unique opportunity for such an investigation 326 as it provided hourly MTSAT AMVs produced by CIMSS, airborne lidar observations from 24 327 328 flights of the DLR Falcon, more than 300 dropsondes from the same flights for an independent evaluation of the AMV height correction using lidar observations and several 329 330 thousand additional soundings for the comparison of AMVs to layer-averaged winds.
-The 331 lidar-AMV height comparison and correction are limited to AMVs beneath 500 hPa due to the aircraft flight altitude, whereas the layer comparison also includes AMVs up to 100 hPa.
-332 consistent with the findings of Di Michele et al. 2012 that low-level AMV heights are on average higher than cloud tops derived from CALIPSO.
-IR and SWIR AMVs in contrast were located 14 and 54 hPa beneath lidar cloud tops, respectively.
-The comparison of the same VIS AMVs to nearby dropsonde winds indicated that VIS AMVs are substantially too high while no clear evidence for a height offset was found for IR and SWIR AMVs.
-We therefore conclude that AMV heights should actually be lower than lidar cloud top observations.
+This study develops a method for correcting lower tropospheric AMV heights with airborne lidar cloud top observations and investigates if AMVs rather represent winds in a layer instead of at a distinct level.
+The field campaign T-PARC in the western North Pacific offered a unique opportunity for such an investigation as it provided an experimental data set of hourly MTSAT AMVs produced by CIMSS, airborne lidar observations from 24 flights of the DLR Falcon, more than 300 dropsondes from the same flights for an independent evaluation of the AMV height correction using lidar observations and several thousand additional soundings for the comparison of AMVs to layer-averaged winds.
+The lidar-AMV height comparison and correction are limited to AMVs beneath 500 hPa due to the aircraft flight altitude, whereas the layer comparison also includes AMVs up to 100 hPa.